SPAAM-community/wss-summer-school/docs/2022/README.md

 - **Practical** Genome mapping
   - Why and how do we map against a reference?
 What parameters are important for aDNA?
 - **Practical** Genome assembly
+  - De novo methods for obtaining metagenomically assembled genomes (MAGs).
+What are the best pipelines and parameters for ancient DNA?
 - **Roundtable** Databases
+  - Why are databases so important?
+What impact does database selection have on my results?
+What pitfalls should I watch out for?

 ### DAY 5